msysbio/microbetag/docs/cytoApp.md

-Moerover, *microbetag* may also return seed complements.
+Moreover, *microbetag* may also return seed complements.
-Like in the case of the patwhay complementarities, a new panel is displayed when seed complements are available for an edge.
+Like in the case of the pathway complementarities, a new panel is displayed when seed complements are available for an edge.
 Here is an example:

 ![kegg_seed_map](../assets/images/app/seedComplPanel.png)

 [*Seed scores*](./modules/modules.md#seed-scores-based-on-genome-scale-draft-reconstructions-gems) between the two genomes are also shown here.
-Remebmer that like the edge under study, seed scores have also *directionality*; seed score for competiotion  between $genome_A$ and $genome_B$ is not necessarily the same with the one between $genome_B$ and $genome_A$.
+Remember that like the edge under study, seed scores have also *directionality*; seed score for competition between $genome_A$ and $genome_B$ is not necessarily the same with the one between $genome_B$ and $genome_A$.
-Those scores are only indicative and they should not be considered as fact of observed cooperation/competition.
+Those scores are only indicative, and they should not be considered as fact of observed cooperation/competition.
 Seed complements are then recorded in the same way as pathway complementarities.
 However, there is no *Complement* column as this time it is not a specific KEGG MODULE that is supported, rather a potential range of functions that can be viewer through the colored url.
 Also, a new column provides the ModelSEED compound id that was actually found as a complement and was then mapped to their KEGG corresponding one.